deckhouse/virtualization/docs/USER_GUIDE.md

 NAME                    PHASE       TYPE    VIRTUALMACHINE      AGE firmware-update-fnbk2   Completed   Evict   linux-vm            148m
 ```

+To cancel the migration, delete the corresponding resource.

 How to view active operations in the web interface: